1.180 nationalities live in Amsterdam and 190 in The Netherlands

 Canals!
 Canals Everywhere.
 That’s what I love about this city, it’s full of beautiful canals.
 There

 18. Horse in the canal

-This is pretty fun fact.
-In 19th century there were horses all over Amsterdam and often they end up in canals.
+This is a pretty fun fact.
+In the 19th century there were horses all over Amsterdam and often they end up in canals.
 Trust me, it’s not easy to pull up a horse from a deep canal.
-But there was one smart guy, a butcher named J.C.Sinck, he invented a machine which allowed him to pull horses up from the canal.
-Sometimes unfortunatelly it was too late to save the horse.
-If it was your horse you could buy a fresh horse meat the next day in J.C.Sinck butchery.
+But there was one smart guy, a butcher named J.C.Sinck, he invented the machine which allowed him to pull horses up from the canal.
+Sometimes, unfortunately, it was too late to save the horse.
+If it was your horse you could buy fresh horse meat the next day in J.C.Sinck butchery.